tryton/tryton-client/doc/usage.rst

 .. _Menu-Form-Reload_Undo:

 Reload/Undo:
   Reloads the content of the actual tab.
+Undoes changes, if save request for the current record is denied.

 .. _Menu-Form-Actions: